-The whole idea of repricing software is for it to do everything for you, right?
+The whole idea of Amazon automated pricing software is for it to do everything for you, right?
 Well, not exactly and not always.
 While it’s true you can set it up so it carries out your commands when certain conditions are met, you can also step in and override the settings if your gut is giving you that feeling.

 The most common idea of manually repricing is for you to change the price on an item each item, but you can still do that with repricing software in place.
 We just recommend that you use that approach (manual repricing) for special occasions and leave the rest up to the software so you don’t deal with too heavy a load and/or risk making mistakes.

-Probably the most common notion of how a repricing software works is that it looks at just the other prices for the same product you’re selling.
+Probably the most common notion of how an Amazon repricer works is that it looks at just the other prices for the same product you’re selling.

 However, a repricing software programme — a good repricing software programme — will also look at the sellers you’ve specified so you can compete most aggressively.
 You want to compete like-with-like as much as possible, and narrowing down the criteria of who your competition is is a staple of a good repricer.